Lady Gaga to launch beauty line on Amazon as retailer targets cosmetics business

-(Reuters) - Pop star Lady Gaga on Tuesday announced a line of beauty products exclusively for sale on Amazon in a boost to the online retailer’s cosmetics business.
+(Reuters) - Pop star Lady Gaga on Tuesday announced a line of beauty products exclusively for sale on Amazon (AMZN.O) in a boost to the online retailer’s cosmetics business.

 The brand, Haus Laboratories, will launch in September for shoppers in nearly a dozen countries, including the United States, Germany and Japan, Amazon said.

-The move underscores how the world’s biggest online retailer is increasing competition with traditional cosmetics sellers like Ulta Beauty and Sephora-parent LVMH, which recently launched a beauty brand by singer Rihanna.
+The move underscores how the world’s biggest online retailer is increasing competition with traditional cosmetics sellers like Ulta Beauty (ULTA.O) and Sephora-parent LVMH (LVMH.PA), which recently launched a beauty brand by singer Rihanna.

 Lady Gaga, who shared an Academy Award this year for the original song “Shallow,” said Amazon was the right partner because it embraced her message of self-acceptance.